cover photo

 LTspice allows us to create and simulate circuit schematics using a wide range of electronic components such as resistors, capacitors, inductors, transistors, operational amplifiers, and many more.
 You can draw the circuit using the built-in schematic editor or import existing circuit files.

-the objective of the task is to create a 555 astable multivibrator
+The objective of the task is to create a 555 astable multivibrator.

 image